-Year: 2019
+Year: 2022

+Estimates: 5-Year

-Estimates: 5-Year Table ID: DP04
+Table ID: DP04

-Although the American Community Survey (ACS) produces population, demographic and housing unit estimates, it is the Census Bureau's Population Estimates Program that produces and disseminates the official estimates of the population for the nation, states, counties, cities, and towns and estimates of housing units for states and counties.
+decennial year.
+In between censuses, the Census Bureau's Population Estimates Program produces and disseminates the official estimates of the population for the nation, states, counties, cities, an Although the American Community Survey (ACS) produces population, demographic and housing unit estimates, the decennial census is the official source of population totals for April 1st of each towns and estimates of housing units for states and counties.